ricardograca/android-devices-list/README.md

 ## ABOUT:

-This is a list of Android devices with some information regarding each model.
-So far only includes screen size, measured in diagonal inches and comercial name, in case the model name isn't explicit enough.
-In total there are 132 Android and Apple devices listed.
+This is a list of mobile devices (mainly Android) with some information regarding each model.
+So far only includes screen size, measured in diagonal inches, in some cases screen width and height in pixels and comercial name in case the model name isn't explicit enough.
+In total there are 165 Android and Apple devices listed.

 ##CHANGELOG:

+**0.4**
+  - added 33 more devices (thanks to [Addictive Zone](http://addictivezone.com/ "Addictive Zone Home"))
+  - fixed wrong screen size of Sony Tablet S

 **0.3**
   - added more devices